cheonsaeun/Robot-Arm/README.md

 2. Define constants for colors and window dimensions.
 3. Implement functions `Rmat` and `Tmat` for calculating rotation and translation matrices.
 4. Create a function `draw` to draw polygons on the screen with proper transformations.
-5. In the `main` function, initialize Pygame and set up the window.
-6. Define variables for arm segment angles and gripper control.
+5. In the `main` function, define variables for arm segment angles and gripper control.
-7. Use a `while` loop to continuously update the screen and check for user input.
-8. Handle keyboard input for changing arm segment angles using Left and Right Arrow keys.
+7. Handle keyboard input for changing arm angles using Left and Right Arrow keys.
 9. Toggle the gripper open and closed using the Space key.
 10. Ensure that joint angles are within their respective limits.
 11. Draw the robot arm and gripper with the updated angles.
-12. Update the Pygame display and control the frame rate.